-

 - Refer patient to hospice care

-6. Professional Roles and Responsibilities – 8%
+6. Professional Roles and Responsibilities – 8%- Engage in team building

 - Use performance standards